Andreas-Hagstrom/Weather-app/README.md

 # Weather app
-Project for school using Vanilla Javascript with API's
+Fun project using Vanilla Javascript with API's